BenediktHeinrichs/metadataextractor/README.md

     cd MetadataExtractor
     ```

-2. Run the `installDependencies.sh` script to install required dependencies (Linux):
+2. Run the `installDependencies.sh` script to install required dependencies & Python packages (Linux):
     ```bash
     ./installDependencies.sh
     ```

-3. Install the required Python packages:
-    ```bash
-    pip install -r requirements.txt
-    ```

-4. If you have Docker installed, you can build and run the service using the provided `Dockerfile`.
+3. If you have Docker installed, you can build and run the service using the provided `Dockerfile`.

 ## Running the Service